Do you have a roof rack installed on your car? If so, you’re probably familiar with the annoying sound of wind noise.

 5. Wrap The Paracord Around The Crossbar

-If you don’t want to spend a lot of money on aero crossbars or wind deflector fairing, one of the cheapest solutions is by wrapping the paracord around the crossbars.
+If you don’t want to spend much money on aero crossbars or wind deflector fairing, one of the cheapest solutions is to wrap the paracord around the crossbars.

 It is very easy to do, and an elastic paracord like this would cost you less than $15.